A Daily Writing Practice to Regulate Your Nervous System, Reduce Anxiety, and Ease Chronic Pain

 • Rooted in: Environments that prioritized logic over emotional expression.
 Perhaps you were praised for being smart, calm, or rational and shamed for being “too emotional.”

-• Nervous system impact: Disconnection from body cues, tension behind the eyes or in the forehead, mental fatigue, inability to relax or drop into the present moment.
+• Possible Nervous system impact: Disconnection from body cues, tension behind the eyes or in the forehead, mental fatigue, inability to relax or drop into the present moment.

 • Common thought patterns: